-The best way to learn about Zen, is to participate in one of our evening meditation sessions in Brisbane or Samford.
-We always give introductions on Zen practice to newcomers at any given event.
+The best way to learn about Zen, is to visit and participate in one of our evening practice groups in Brisbane or Samford.
+We always provide an introduction to Zen practice to newcomers at any given event.

-Next, newcomers can avail themselves to an overview and theoretical understanding of Zen in the form of 6 introductory lectures.
-These lectures are given concurrently to the weekly evening program in both Spring Hill and Samford.
-They offer a comprehensive introductory foundation to Zen practice and the Zen path in general.
-Since these lectures do not have to be taken sequentially, most evenings offer an opportunity for participation as well as some practical meditation or zazen practice.
-There is no fixed charge for the lectures, but we would appreciate a suggested donation of $10.00 (or as one can afford) to cover costs.
+Newcomers can also attend the regular scheduled introduction to Zen lectures.
+These lectures offer a comprehensive overview of Zen and the Zen practice path in general.
+The six lectures are given in a separate room to the weekly evening program in Spring Hill and outside under a verandah in Samford.
+They include at least one period of zazen (sitting meditation) with the regular practice group.
+Since these lectures do not have to be taken sequentially, participants can make up missed lectures on other dates.
+There is no fixed charge for the lectures, but we would appreciate a suggested donation of $10.00 (or as one can afford) to cover rental and other expenses.

 After completing the lectures, and perhaps after some practice periods, it is possible to become a formal student or member of Pathway Zen.
-This is usually a path taken by those who can incorporate daily Zen practice into their life.
+This is usually a path taken by those who aim to incorporate daily Zen practice into their life.

 What is Zen?